-• Place a free, 90-day fraud alert by contacting one of the three credit bureaus.
-That company must tell the other two.
+- Place a free, 90-day fraud alert by contacting one of the three credit bureaus.
+That company must tell the other two. - Experian.com/fraudalert1-888-397-3742 - TransUnion.com/fraud 1-800-680-7289 - Equifax.com/CreditReportAs sistance 1-888-766-0008

-- Experian.com/fraudalert 1-888-397-3742 - TransUnion.com/fraud 1-800-680-7289 - Equifax.com/CreditReportAssist ance 1-888-766-0008 - A fraud alert is free.
+- A fraud alert is free.
 It will make it harder for someone to open new accounts in your name.
 When you have an alert on your report, a business must verify your identity before it issues new credit in your name.
-You can renew the fraud alert after 90 days. - You'll get a letter from each credit bureau.
-It will confirm that they placed a fraud alert on your file. - Get your free credit reports from Equifax, Experian, and TransUnion.
-Go to annualcreditreport.com or call 1-877-322-8228. - Did you already order your free annual reports this year?
-If so, you can pay to get your report immediately.
-Or follow the instructions in the fraud alert confirmation letter from each credit bureau to get a free report.
-That might take longer.
+You can renew the fraud alert after 90 days.

+- You'll get a letter from each credit bureau.
+It will confirm that they placed a fraud alert on your file.

+- Get your free credit reports from Equifax, Experian, and TransUnion.
+Go to annualcreditreport.com or call 1-877-322-8228

+- Due to the pandemic, you can check your reports every week for free through December 2022 at annualcreditreport.com.

-Review your reports.
-Make note of any account or transaction you don't recognize.
-This will help you report the theft to the FTC and the police.
+- Review your reports.
+Make note

+of any account or transaction

+you don't recognize.
+This will

+help you report the theft to the

+FTC and the police.